GifflarJS-Framework/core/README.md

   - `gasPrice`: The network GAS price you are willing to pay.
   - `nodeLink`: The network node link which the framework will use to send transactions.

 `Note`: If you run `gifflar init` inside an existent Gifflar project, it will update the packages, but it will `NOT` replace the folders or the `gifflarconfig.json` file, it will maintain the already created files.
 If you would like to reset `gifflarconfig.json`, you can delete it and run `gifflar init` to obtain the default `gifflarconfig.json` file.
+Just remmember to use the same `appKey` if you were already using it.

 ---